yiqingxyq/yiqingxyq.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a second-year master student in the data mining group at the University of Illinois Urbana-Champaign supervised by Prof. Jiawei Han.
-I will begin my Ph.D. at the Language Technologies Institute of Carnegie Mellon University in 2022 Fall.
+I am a first-year Ph.D. student at the Language Technologies Institute of Carnegie Mellon University.

 I have broad interest in NLP and data mining.
 My previous/ongoing research topics include pretrained language models, information extraction, summarization, taxonomy construction and graph algorithms.
 I currently work on improving the pre-training of t5-based language models to obtain better sequence embeddings.
 This can be applied to downstream tasks such as dense retrieval and recommendation.

-I obtained my Bachelor Degree in computer science and mathematics in Hong Kong University of Science and Technology.
+Before entering CMU, I obtained my Master degree in the data mining group at the University of Illinois Urbana-Champaign supervised by Prof. Jiawei Han.
+I completed the Bachelor study in computer science and mathematics in Hong Kong University of Science and Technology.

 <!---
 Test